CRIM 108 - Directed Policing

 Classroom instruction is generally held at various Sheriff’s Office training centers, however, some lecture-based classes may be held on the Fresno State campus.
 All Sheriff’s Office Academy instructors are state certified (California Commission on Peace Officer Standards and Training) to teach in an academy environment and are experienced law enforcement trainers/professionals.

 Second-year CRIM 108 students/reserve deputy sheriffs must volunteer 120 hours of patrol, per semester.
 This is required as part of the Directed Policing portion of the program.
-Various other paid positions may also be available while the student remains an active reserve.
+However, other paid positions may be available while the student remains an active reserve.
+If assigned a paid position, the reserve deputy will be paid $25/hour and is allowed to work overtime as well.
 Some of these assignments include:

 - Boating Enforcement Unit (summer season)